jamescchu/jameschu-v5/src/pages/hp/index.md

 ##Overview
 A course sponsored by HP exploring the future of computing technology.
 The project was done in teams consisting of individuals from various diciplines.
 Over the course of 14 weeks, we were to conceptualize, pitch, design and produce an ecosystem of both the physical product and accompanying digital interfaces/interactions.
 This course was done with the guidance of multiple professors from ArtCenter College of Design, as well as representatives and experts from HP.

+Knoq is a product that allows people to communicate by utilizing advance cameras and holographic technology, eliminating the need for users to mail or physically posess an item to examine.

 ###Confidentiality
 Due to the nature of this project, release of materials is still restricted and thus this study will only cover the process at a higher level and images recorded throughout.